 SBA Economic Injury Disaster Loan Assistance

-NOTICE: The SBA resumed accepting new Economic Injury Disaster Loan (EIDL) applications on June 15.
+NOTICE: The deadline for Economic Injury Disaster Loan (EIDL) applications has been extended to Dec.
+31, 2021.

 The U.S. Small Business Administration’s Economic Injury Disaster Loans (EIDL) are available to small businesses via funding from federal Coronavirus Aid Relief and Economic Security (CARES) Act.
 We set up a page to help you navigate the process: wwwtest.wisconsinsbdc.org/disasterloans.

 These working capital loans may be used to pay fixed debts, payroll, accounts payable and other bills that could have been paid had the disaster not occurred.

 EIDL applications will be processed on a first-come, first-served basis; contact SBA disaster customer service if you have a question about your loan status.